htailor/python_emailer/README.md

-# python_emailer
+# Python Email Wrapper

-Python classes for sending emails with attachements
+A simple python class for sending emails and includes the ability of adding attachments with or without compression (zip).